U. S. Naval Air

 Sept 22.
 First RN raid on Germany; no damage.

 Sep 29 .
-Deperdussin monoplane won many races, speed record 127 mph. by French and British armed with grenades.
+Deperdussin monoplane won many races, speed record 127 mph.
+Used by French and British armed with grenades.

 Oct 8 .
 RN bombs Dusseldorf destroying Zeppelin Z.IX.

 5Nov1915.
-AB-2 catapulted from North Carolina (ACR-12) while underway.
+AB-2 catapulted from USS North Carolina (ACR-12) while underway.

-The following companies had aircraft at the start of the war that may have flown within the first 10 years.
+The following companies also had aircraft at the start of the war that may have flown within the first 10 years.

 Breguet